kvinay7/interview-preparation/OS.md

 - **Scheduling Metrics**:
   - `Arriaval Time`: The time at which the process arrives in the system.

   - `Burst TIme`: The amount of time for which process runs on CPU/IO.

-  - `Completion Time` (Exit Time): The time at which process completes.
+  - `Completion/Exit Time`: The time at which process completes.

   - `Waiting Time`: The total time a process spends waiting in the ready queue.
 Need to have less WT for better CPU utilization.
 Waiting time = Turnaround time - Burst time

   - `Turnaround Time`: The total time from the arrival to completion.
 Need to have less TAT for better CPU utilization.
 Turnaround time = Completion time - Arrival time and Normalized-TAT = TAT of process / BT

   - `Response Time`: The time from the submission of a request until the first response is produced.

   - `Throughput`: The number of processes completed per unit of time.
 Increase the number of processes completed in a given period for better CPU utilization.

   - `Scheduling Length`: max(CT) - min(AT)

 #### Types of CPU Scheduling Algorithms: